WKQI: HD Radio

 In 2008, WKQI's HD2 subchannel began carrying the Dance Top 40 Club Phusion format, which is part of Clear Channel's Format Lab.
-It previously had aired a "New CHR" format.
+It previously aired a "New CHR" format.
 WKQI billed Club Phusion as "Bomb Squad Radio" (named after its own stable of club DJs).
 The station later switched to an alternate dance mix-show format from Clear Channel's iHeartRadio on its HD-2 signal, known as "Spin Cycle Radio", which features continuous mix-show programming from a nationwide stable of club DJs.
 WKQI also formerly offered Clear Channel's Pride Radio format, featuring a mix of mostly dance music oriented toward the LGBT audience, on an HD3 subchannel.
 As of October 2015, WKQI-HD2 now carries another iHeartRadio format called "Feel tha Funk" (which was later renamed "Classic Funk"), featuring 1970's and 80's funk and soul music.
 WKQI-HD2 and HD3 have since begun simulcasting WKQI-HD1.